 Finding the Right Hospital For Your Hip Replacement

 - Length of time on waiting list - this varies dramatically between hospitals.
 How long are you prepared to wait for your operation?
 If time is important than this must be a priority for you.

 - Distance - as we discussed above.
-How far would you be willing to travel a long way to be treated in a particular hospital?
+How far would you be willing to travel to be treated in a particular hospital?
 Bear in mind that this will involve a number of pre- and post-op appointments and extra travel time for your visitors

 - MRSA infection rate - this varies between hospitals.
-It is a concern for all patients but is it your priority?
+It is a concern for all patients, but is it your priority?
 Would it affect your choice of hospital?

-- Whether the hospital runs the Enhanced Recovery Programme or something similar if you are not UK based).
+- Whether the hospital runs the Enhanced Recovery Programme (or something similar if you are not UK based).
 This focuses on getting you through surgery and rehab as quickly and safely as possible

 Choosing a Hospital

 So now you've decided on your priorities you can start to look at the options - they are: -

 - NHS Treatment: - Since April 2009 all NHS patients have been able to chose the hospital in which they will receive treatment.
 It could be anywhere in the country and the choice may include some independent hospitals.